-Individuals are expected to move on from May Place House within 12 weeks.
-If you move on into alternative supported housing from May Place House, it is likely that you will stay for six months, up to a maximum of two years.
+Individuals usually move on from May Place House within 12 to 24 weeks.
+If you move on into alternative supported housing from May Place House, it is likely that you will stay for six months, to two years.
 Throughout this time, you will be expected to save money and develop your tenancy skills to assist you with moving on into independent living within the private rented sector.

 - How will I move on from supported housing?